amore24/first-web-app/technical-test-main/README.md

 - Error handling ---- Use of Try Catch Blocks and also Some validations when accepting inputs from iser for  name so that he/she can enter only string for Name filtering functionality

 - How would you do this differently if you have 10k personnel?
 100k?
 10m? --- For this we can use Paging/Infine Scroll/Load More button for the table..
-Load only 5 or 10 data rows using pagecount (i.e Data Shredding) and for next records we can do same API call using next pageCount.
+Load only 5 or 10 data rows using pagecount and for next records we can do same API call using next pageCount.